lexibank/bowernpny/README.md

-# Computational Phylogenetics and the Internal Structure of Pama-Nyungan: Dataset
+# The Internal Structure of Pama-Yungan

 Cite the source dataset as